conflabs/wcia-analytes/docs/SolventTotals.md

-# Solvent Totals
+# SolventTotals
-A list of Solvent Analytes Totals for use in interoperability.
+A list of SolventTotals Analytes for use in interoperability.

 ----------------------------------------